 Confirm all control knobs are in the off position.
 Detach the barbecue control panel located across the front of the barbecue body by pulling off the control knobs and removing the control panel retaining screws.
 Open the gas control valve on the bottle or regulator.
 Check for leaks by brushing a solution of 1⁄2 water and 1⁄2 soap over all gas system joints, including all valve connections, hose connections and regulator connections.
 NEVER USE AN OPEN FLAME to test for leaks at anytime.
 If bubbles form over any of the joints, there is a leak.
 Turn off the gas supply and retighten all joints.
 Repeat test.
 If bubbles form again, do not use the barbecue.
 Please contact your local dealer for assistance.
-Leak test the barbecue annually.
-Check that the hose connection to the barbecue is tight and leak test whenever the gas bottle is reconnected.
+Leak test annually, and whenever the gas bottle is removed or replaced.